 If so, Does the system have a FedRAMP provisional or agency authorization?
-If the system does use cloud technology, but does not have FedRAMP authorization, explain how the Cloud Service Provider (CSP) solution was assessed and what FedRAMP documents and processes were used for the assessment in order to comply with VA Handbook 6517.
-Types of cloud models include: Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Commercial off the Shelf (COTS).
+If the system does use cloud technology, but does not have FedRAMP authorization, explain how the Cloud Service

+Provider (CSP) solution was assessed and what FedRAMP documents and processes were used for the assessment in order to comply with VA Handbook 6517.
+Types of cloud models include: Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Commercial off the Shelf (COTS), Desktop as a Service (DaaS), Mobile Backend as a Service (MBaaS), Information Technology Management as a Service (ITMaaS).
 This question is related to privacy control UL-1, Information Sharing with Third Parties.

 Note: For systems utilizing the VA Enterprise Cloud (VAEC), no further responses are required after 9.1.
+(Refer to question 3.3.1 of the PTA)